lilygoose89/eco-trails/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-2-day.md

   about the traditional herbs and discover all the different things you can eat from the rainforest along the way.
 See rice paddys and local fruit orchards.
   Sleep in a Karen Hilltribe village and see their way of life.
-On our 2 day trail we will also hike to the famous Wachiratana Waterfall.
+On our 2 day trail we will hike a 4 hour non-touristic hike to the famous Wachiratana Waterfall.
 code: DIH1
 tripkey: '52980'
 tourgroup: trek